Since their inception in the 1990s, solid-state drives (SSDs) have emerged as one of the…

 By Mike Cobb, Director of Engineering

-Beyond the satisfaction of helping customers regain photos, notes and text messages from various devices, DriveSavers eDiscovery and digital forensics department is called upon daily to recover information for law-enforcement and court cases; anything from divorces to murder investigations.
+Beyond the satisfaction of helping customers regain photos, notes, and text messages from various devices, DriveSavers eDiscovery, and the digital forensics department is called upon daily to recover information for law-enforcement and court cases; anything from divorces to murder investigations.
 While these types of jobs are intriguing, they sometimes come with a level of stomach-churning reality and gruesomeness commonly found in the goriest Halloween horror films.

 The computer crimes division at the law-enforcement agency had no luck retrieving any data, so they turned to DriveSavers for their advanced capabilities.
 The phone arrived in a plastic bag marked “evidence.”
 Upon disassembly, some bonus material was discovered.
 Having crawled inside the device through the opening where the camera lens once was—a number of maggots had made their home inside.
 Having been there for some time, they had advanced to the pupal stage where they resembled grains of brown rice.
 The larvae gave up no data, but the phone’s electronic storage chips did, allowing the suspects to be arrested and eventually tried for murder.